Risking everything that I am

 The starting point in understanding Tao is accepting yourself.

-Taoism is more than a philosophy or religion.
+Taoism is more than a philosophy or religion; it’s a lifestyle dedicated to being the best person you can be in life.
 A Personal Tao is defined by how you flow with your essence.
-Essence is about how you live fully to your style and not let outside stories limit you.
+Essence is about how you live fully in your style.
+Don’t let outside crisis or stories limit you.

-These teachings will reinforce your faith and steps towards living to your inner nature rather than a premade shape society tries to impress upon your form.
+Explore our 20 years of articles to help men and women in midlife crisis answer questions or any other challenge in your life.
 Learn to be strong and flexible.
-Please be an active participant in your own life, to experience life with a richness of actions and to Always Dream Even When Awake.
+Please be an active participant in your own life, experience life with a richness of actions, and to Always Dream Even When Awake.
 If you need help, we are here to help.
-Julie, Mina and I have helped thousands of people already, and we will be around if you need some guidance overcoming challenges in your own life.
+Julie and I personally and directly help thousands of people each year work through a midlife crisis.
+We guide people through all aspects of relationship problems and work situations every day.
+We are around if you need some guidance in overcoming challenges in your own life.

 Heaven and Hell are not after life